JvanKatwijk/dab-cmdline/README.md

 The current "server" scans on program start the channels in Band III, and collects the service names.
 Once the client connects, these names are passed on and the "user" can select a service.
 The server will then - if needed - select the channel on which the service is transmitted and select the service.
+Obviously, the client has on its GUI a "reset" button to refresh the scan over the channels.

 ----------------------------------------------------------------------------